ccao-data/data-architecture/dbt/models/iasworld/docs.md

 # maildat

 {% docs table_maildat %}
-Mailing information such as name and mailing address.
+Taxpayer information such as name and mailing address.

 ### Nuance

-- Mailing addresses are not necessarily the same as owner addresses.
+- Taxpayer mailing addresses are not necessarily the same as property owner mailing addresses.

 **Primary Key**: `jur`, `taxyr`, `parid`
 {% enddocs %}